Skip to the main content.

 FounderMetrics: Piers Linney

 To listen to the podcast in full click here.
-It was so good we had to turn into into a two-parter!
+It was so good we had to turn it into a two-parter!

 Nevertheless, we've tried to distil the best insights in one place.
 From the astonishing speed of AI to the metrics that actually tell a story, here are our key takeaways from Ifty and Piers' chat.